-The Customer Charter does not remove any obligations of Gippsland Water to comply with the provisions of the Water Act 1989, other water law or statutory obligations.
+The Customer Charter does not remove any obligations of Gippsland Water to comply with the provisions of the Water Act 1989 (Vic) and Water Industry Act 1994 (Vic) and other statutory obligations.

 A person is a customer and is covered by the Customer Charter if they:

 - Own and occupy a serviced property connected to Gippsland Water’s water or wastewater systems.

 - Own a serviced property connected to Gippsland Water’s water or wastewater systems, but do not occupy it – for example, a landlord or an owner of an unoccupied property.